 - What their turnover is

-Once these questions have been answered, you can decide whether the market is large enough to support the arrival of a new player (e.g. your car wash), determine the best locations for opening a new car wash and get a good idea of which concepts work or not.
+Once these questions have been answered, you can decide whether the market is large enough to support the arrival of a new player.
+You'll also be able to determine the best locations for opening a new car wash and get a good idea of which concepts work or not.

 The UK car wash market